dtrelogan/react-formstate/docs/workingWithFormState.md

 }
 ```

 FormState is a simple wrapper for component state.
-You can, of course use your component's state object directly if you want:
+You can, of course, use your component's state object directly if you want:

 ```es6
 constructor(props) {